ZahirBilal/IrisRecognition-SiameseNeuralNetwork/README.md

 Dataset used for training and testing: MMUII
 Dataset used for further tesging: UBIRIS v2.0

-please check the script, the presentation and the report for more details.
+please check the script, the presentation and the report in the data_script branch for more details.

 prepared by: Zahir Bilal